rarilu/distledger-sd/README.md

 - `target/site/jacoco-it` will have the coverage report of only Integration Tests (only created when there are Integration Tests).
 - `target/site/jacoco-merged` will have the previous two reports merged.

-Additionaly, aggregated versions of each report (with the coverage of all the modules) will be generated and saved on `CoverageReport/target/site`.
+Additionally, aggregated versions of each report (with the coverage of all the modules) will be generated and saved on `CoverageReport/target/site`.

 To open a coverage report, open it directly with your browser, or run: